SodiumZH/NFF-Girls/docs_gameplay_en.md

 **Interaction**

+Right click with Flint & Steel to

 You can customize its armor and hand items.
 There's an extra ammo slot (explosive icon), and only with ammo it can explode (no damage to itself).
-In combat it can do close combat (only when having a weapon/tool on main hand) and exploding attack.

 The ammo slot receives either Gunpowder or TNT and consumes one for each explosion.
 With Gunpowder its explosion has range 3 and doesn't break blocks.
 With TNT its explosion has range 4 and breaks blocks (if mobGriefing is true).
 If it's charged, the explosion range will be 6 for Gunpowder and 8 for TNT, consuming 2 ammo items.